KushATrivedi/Analytics-Dashboard-WebApp/README.md

 # Dashboard in a Django application
-This sample shows how you can create a reporting dashboard in your Django project.
-The data from an SQLite database is transferred to the client-side data visualization library ([Flexmonster](https://www.flexmonster.com/?r=git_vr)) using Ajax.
+- Create a reporting dashboard in your Django project
+- Retrieve data from an SQLite database
+- Transmit the data to a client-side data visualization library called Flexmonster using Ajax

 # How to run the project